sudo apt-get update

 We also need to install

-curl package.
+curl the package.
 It is a library that lets us make HTTP requests in the command line.

 # sudo apt-get install curl